seancdavis/seancdavis-com/www/src/blog/posts/2019-05-04-4-reasons-to-work-on-side-projects.md

 Side projects can be truly refreshing.

-It’s easy to feel like you aren’t in control over what you do during the day.
+It's easy to feel like you aren't in control over what you do during the day.
 Full-time jobs can be demanding, typically relying on many other people for any given portion of it.
 And it can be difficult to pull away from undesirable circumstances during the day when you (and your partner, family, etc.) rely on the income that job provides.

 But a side project can be a relief to the demands of everyday work because the bounds of a side project are (relatively) limitless.
 If you want to be the boss, great, go be the boss.
 Shoot, you could do the same thing you do all day at work, but having full control and ownership of the thing you create can feel so refreshing.
 I build websites every day at work.
 And I still build websites at home because I love it and I get to do it exactly how I want and no one can tell me otherwise.